Loading

 To get started with a Zap template—what we call our pre-made workflows—just click on the button.
 It only takes a few minutes to set up.
 You can read more about setting up Zaps here.

-ChatGPT also lets you connect to other apps with its Zapier integration.
+Zapier's ChatGPT integration also lets you connect to other apps.
 This means that you can use it to send data across thousands of other apps and incorporate AI into your other workflows.
-For example, you can have ChatGPT draft blog outlines and then automatically add that text to a Google Doc.
 Learn more about how to automate ChatGPT, or get started with one of these pre-made workflows.

 ChatGPT lets you build your own custom versions of it